Bhendi Bazaar

 Bhendi Bazaar is a market (bazaar) in South Mumbai, Maharashtra, India.
 Bhendi Bazaar occupies an area between Mohammed Ali Road and Khetwadi.
 The closest Central and Harbour lines station for the Mumbai Suburban Railway is Sandhurst Road, and the closest Western railway stations are Charni Road and Grant Road.
 The bazaar is popular for shopping viz antique and hardware items.
 It is also home to the popular Bhendibazaar gharana of Hindustani classical music.

 There are other markets surrounding Bhendi Bazaar such as Crawford Market (Phule Market), Chor Bazaar, Nul Bazaar, and other smaller ones.

 Etymology

-As per Samuel Townsend Sheppard, Bhendi Bazaar gets its name from the row of Hibiscus populnea (locally called Bhendi) located north of Pydhonie.
-According to Sir George Christopher Molesworth Birdwood, "the Bhendy tree is Thespesia populnea, in Southern India, commonly called Portia, a favourite ornamental tree, thriving best near the sea.
-In Ceylon, it is called Saria gansuri and also the Tulip tree."

-Another theory posits that name comes from the British living on the southern division of the Crawford Market (or Crawford Bazaar), who used to call the northern side of Crawford Market - "behind the Bazaar", which the local people started calling Bhindi or Bhendi Bazaar (phonetically similar to the Indian term for Okra - bhindi).
+A theory posits that name comes from the British living on the southern division of the Crawford Market (or Crawford Bazaar), who used to call the northern side of Crawford Market - "behind the Bazaar", which the local people started calling Bhindi or Bhendi Bazaar (phonetically similar to the Indian term for Okra - bhindi).

 History

 During the British Raj, Bhendi Bazaar was built as a labor camp for workers, engaged in the development of Bombay, to stay in.
 The buildings of the labor camp were later sold to private owners who in turn accommodated tenants based on the local pagri system.

 As of 2011, the area is set to be revamped with the project being undertaken by the Saifee Burhani Upliftment Trust initiated by Mohammed Burhanuddin, head of the Dawoodi Bohra community.